espruino/EspruinoBuilds/ESP8266/README.md

 directly from GitHub I recommend the ZIP as reports are coming in that if you try and download binaries directly from the web page (as opposed to checking them out from a repository), data can be corrupted.

+If you are unsure what version you are, use the JavaScript statement `process.env`.
+Included in its output will be two properties of value:

+* `BUILD_DATE` - The date of compilation of the binary.
+* `BUILD_TIME` - The time of compilation of the binary.

 ----